Our Lady's High School, Motherwell

-pupils.
-The headteacher is Louisa McGraw.
+pupils with the headteacher being Louisa McGraw.

 History

 The school was established in 1888, making it one of the oldest Roman Catholic secondary schools in Scotland.
 It was originally an all-boys school and the first class of girls was not enrolled until 1945.
 In the same year, the school's War Memorial Chapel, built with funds raised by the school community, was opened.
 The current building on Dalzell Drive was built in 1974.

 Performing arts and physical education

 Performing Arts is strong in the school with both Music and Drama (Drama being set up in 2005 to successful acclaim).
 The school wind band achieved a gold at the National Concert Band Festival in 2005-06.
 On 30 March 2007 the band attained a gold award at the Festival and then won the Lanarkshire Youth Musical Award for 2007.

 Their senior football team achieved national success in 2000 when they won the Under-18 Scottish Schools Football Shield.
 This was the eighth time the school has won this trophy.